1

 夫取秦,厚交也; 伐齊,正利也。 尊厚交,務正利,聖王之事也。

-Taking Qin is thick friendship; attacking Qi is correct profit.
-Honoring thick friendship and striving for correct profit—these are the affairs of sage kings.'
+Winning over Qin is a firm alliance; attacking Qi is correct profit.
+Honoring firm alliances and striving for true advantage—these are the affairs of sage kings.

 53